reagent-project/reagent/doc/CreatingReagentComponents.md

 While the critical part of a component is its render function, sometimes we need to perform actions at various critical moments in a component's lifetime, like when it is first created, or when its about to be destroyed (removed from the DOM), or when its about to be updated, etc.

 With `Form-3` components, you can nominate `lifecycle methods`. reagent provides a very thin layer over React's own `lifecycle methods`.
-So, before going on, [read all about React's lifecycle methods.](http://facebook.github.io/react/docs/component-specs.html#lifecycle-methods)
+So, before going on, [read all about React's lifecycle methods.](http://facebook.github.io/react/docs/component-specs.html#lifecycle-methods).

+Because React's lifecycle methods are object-oriented, they presume the ability to access `this` to obtain the current state of the component.
+Accordingly, the signatures of the corresponding Reagent lifecycle methods all take a reference to the reagent component as the first argument.
+This reference can be used with `r/props`, `r/children`, and `r/argv` to obtain the current props/arguments.
+There are some unexpected details with these functions described below.
+You may also find `r/dom-node` helpful, as a common use of form-3 components is to draw into a `canvas` element, and you will need access to the underlying DOM element to do so.

 A `Form-3` component definition looks like this:
 ```cljs